gvwilson/sensibleadventures/shapers/shapers.md

 and incredibly patient---particularly when it comes to their favorite sport: revenge.

 -   Carnivorous.
--   Thick hide counts as natural armor.
+-   Thick hide counts as Light Armor.
 -   Can hold their breath for 15 minutes.

 ### Crow